dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2401.md

 Understanding variables

-What are VBA’s data types?
+What are VBA's data types?

 Declaring and scoping variables